josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 I had long struggled to put that thought into words.
 But once it crystallized into that one titular sentence, I felt as though a great deal around me suddenly shifted into perspective.

 So, that's why I wrote this post; to share that perspective.
-It's mine, and you can take it (or not) as you like.
+It is my own, and it comes from my own experiences (and yes, through the lens of my own substantial privileges, class and otherwise).
+You can take it, or not, as you like.

 ---